dsnahil/Dasawat-Store/README.md

 ## Overview

 The server is written in Go and provides RESTful endpoints to manage products.
-Product data is stored in-memory.
+Product data is stored in memory.

 ### API Endpoints